lmitechnologies/LMI_AI_Solutions/object_detectors/yolov5_lmi/README.md

 ## Generate TensorRT engines
 The TensorRT egnines can be generated in two systems: x86 and arm.
-Both systems share the same hyperparameter file, while the dockerfile and docker-compose file are different.
+Both systems share the same hyperparameter file, while the dockerfile and docker-compose files are different.

-Create a file `./config/2023-07-19_trt.yaml` that works for both systems.
+Create a file `./config/2023-07-19_trt.yaml`

 ```yaml
 task: segment  # (str) YOLO task, i.e. detect, segment